aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/calculate-distance-between-geometries/_index.md

 - **Do I need a license for development?** A free trial works for testing; a license is required for production.
 - **Can I calculate distance for 3‑D geometries?** Yes, Aspose.GIS supports 2‑D and 3‑D calculations.
 - **What .NET versions are supported?** .NET Framework 4.6+, .NET Core 3.1+, .NET 5/6/7.

+## How to Calculate Distance Between Geometries
+In this tutorial we focus on measuring the **distance between point polygon** geometries—a common task when you need to know how far a feature (like a sensor or a customer location) lies from a defined area.
+Although the sample uses a `Polygon` and a `LineString`, the same `GetDistanceTo` method works perfectly for a `Point`‑to‑`Polygon` scenario.

 ## What is Distance Calculation in Geospatial Programming?
 Distance calculation measures the shortest line that connects two geometries.
 It’s a core operation for tasks such as proximity analysis, routing, clustering, and spatial indexing.